 family of plants.
 Other plants in this family are pears, apricots, plums, cherries, peaches, raspberries, strawberries and almonds.

-87% of people suffering from this allergy are thought to be sensitised to the protein Mal d 1, but may be allergic to other combinations of proteins.
+87% of people suffering from this allergy are thought to be sensitised to the protein Mal d 1, this is a Bet v 1 protein

-Mal d 3 is a Lipid Transfer Protein (LTP), which is considered a panallergen - if allergic to this particular allergen you may have reactions to other foods containing LTPs.
+, which are considered to be panallergens - if allergic to this particular allergen you may have reactions to other foods containing LTPs.

 You may have Pollen-Food Allergy Syndrome

 if you suffer from apple allergy with oral allergy symptoms to 3 or more of the foods mentioned in cross reactivity section.